sematext/docs/docs/events/index.md

 ## Why Events

-One of the popular uses of events is for [correlation with other data]() in Sematext, such as [performance metrics]() or [logs]().
-For example, when you send [deployment events]() to Sematext you are able to correlate performance regressions or newly application errors with your application releases.
+One of the popular uses of events is for [correlation with other data](correlation.md) in Sematext, such as [correlation in Monitoring](../monitoring/correlation/) or [correlation in Logs](../logs/correlation/).
+For example, when you send [deployment events](event-examples.md) to Sematext you are able to correlate performance regressions or newly application errors with your application releases.

 See [Correlating Events](correlation.md) for more info.